Joint Communication and Channel Discrimination: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:rate_exponent_region}}

-Equipped with the channel discrimination error exponent trade-off obtained in the previous section, we now proceed to prove the result in Theorem \ref{theorem:rate_exponent_region}.
+Equipped with the bounds on the error probabilities of channel discrimination, we now proceed to prove the result in Theorem \ref{theorem:rate_exponent_region}.
 We start with the achievability and then present the converse.